Foundation Guide

 Create Your Personal_OS Folder

-Create one empty folder on your computer.
+One empty folder.
 This is the only thing you need to do manually.

 On Mac:

-Open Finder → Go to Documents → Right-click → New Folder → Name it Personal_OS
+Finder → Documents → Right-click → New Folder → name it Personal_OS

 On Windows:

-Open File Explorer → Go to Documents → Right-click → New → Folder → Name it Personal_OS
+File Explorer → Documents → Right-click → New → Folder → name it Personal_OS

 4